meshery/meshery/docs/pages/concepts/architecture/service-meshes/index.md

 list: exclude
 ---

-As the multi-mesh manager, Meshery offers support for more adapters than any other project or product in the world.
+As the cloud native manager, Meshery offers support for more adapters than any other project or product in the world.
 Learn more about [Meshery Adapters]({{ site.baseurl }}/concepts/architecture/adapters) in the Architecture section.

 ## Support for Service Meshes